dromotherm/documentation/pages/themis/overview/insertSIM.md

 It is possible to use Themis without SIM, but you may have difficulties related to time and date.

-Indeed, the linux system typically synchronises with a time NTP server (Network Time Protocol)
+Indeed, for time management, linux systems typically synchronise with a NTP (Network Time Protocol) server